bmokase3093/alx-low_level_programming/0x00-hello_world/README.md

 Script that compiles a C file but does not link
-Script to generate the assembly code of a C code and save it in an output file Script that compiles a C file and creates an exe name cisfun
+Script to generate the assembly code of a C code and save it in an output file Script that compiles a C file and creates an exe name cisfun C Program to print something using puts fuction